 The 27th became the 1st Battalion and was initially stationed in Hong Kong and Singapore.
 The 108th Foot became the 2nd Battalion and was in England at the time of the merger but it moved to Ireland a year later and remained there for the next four years.

 In 1886, the 1st Battalion moved to South Africa and the 2nd Battalion to England and two years later it was sent to India, where it remained for 11 years, fighting in the Tirah campaign of 1897.
-Meanwhile, the 1st Battalion returned in 1899 to Britain and Ireland and remained at home for ten years.
+Meanwhile, the 1st Battalion returned in 1899 to Britain.

 Both battalions fought in the Boer War.
 The 1st Battalion landed in Durban in late 1899 and fought at Colenso and took part in the Relief of Ladysmith.
 The 2nd Battalion arrived in South Africa in 1901 and took part in anti-guerrilla operations.